h0mbre/h0mbre.github.io/_posts/2019-04-15-SLAE_TCP_Bind_Shell.md

 The first SLAE assignment is to develop shellcode for a bind TCP shell.
 What is a bind TCP shell?
 According to [Infosec Institute](https://resources.infosecinstitute.com/icmp-reverse-shell/#gref), a bind shell is "a type of shell in which the target machine opens up a communication port or a listener on the victim machine and waits for an incoming connection.
 The attacker then connects to the victim machine’s listener which then leads to code or command execution on the server."

 The first thing we want to do, in order to see the syscalls required to support the creation of a bind shell, is find the simplest implementation of a bind shell in a language higher than assembly.
-After a bit of googling, the simplest version of a bind shell in C I could find is the following, with my comments added:
+After a bit of googling, the simplest version of a bind shell in C that I could find is the following, with my comments added:

 ```c
 #include <stdio.h>